BRACKETS-by-TRIAD/cookie-consent-dialog/README.md

 {
   template: 'popup',        // Can be `banner` (floating on top or bottom) or `popup` (floating on left or right side  of the screen) or `overlay` (centered in the middle of the page)
   position: 'left',         // Can be `top` or `bottom` for banner layout, `left` or `right` for popup layout
-  collapsible: true,        // Determines whether cookie listing will be collabsible by user or not
+  collapsible: true,        // Determines whether cookie listing will be collapsible by user or not

   type: 'checkbox',         // Can be `checkbox` or `radio`.
   prefix: 'cookie-consent', // The prefix used for styling and identifiers.